kleinbottle/swanlotus/README.md

     git config --global pull.rebase true
     ```

 1. Set up the default editor for amending commits.
-Again remove `--global` to just set it for this repository.
+Again remove `--global` to just set it for this repository:

     ```bash
     git config --global core.editor "<editor>"
     ```

-1. Create a Python 3 development environment for Pelican and associated dependencies.
+1. Create a Python 3 development environment for Pelican and associated dependencies:

     ```bash
-    pipenv install
+    pipenv install --dev
     ```

 ## Updating your local repository